slerman12/Help-me/2-Opposing-views.md

 He didn’t take money.
 He just said, "I couldn’t heal him.
 I can’t."

 The shaman somehow knew that we were immigrating.
 My mom didn’t know how.
 She thought maybe Shafkad told him.
-Somehow he knew — he said, "Are you going to America?
+Somehow he knew.
+He said, "Are you going to America?
 Maybe they can heal him.
 They have better doctors there."

 <!--The shaman somehow knew that we were immigrating.
 Maybe Shafkad told him — somehow he knew.
 My mom didn’t know how.-->